Kontoor Canada Co. – 2024 Report on Fighting Against Forced Labour and Child Labour in Supply Chains Act

 6. Remediation Measures for Loss of Income to Vulnerable Families

-We have taken proactive measures to address the loss of income to vulnerable families, ensuring that their well-being is safeguarded during the transition away from forced and/or child labour practices.
+We have taken proactive measures to protect vulnerable families' incomes during the transition from forced and/or child labour practices.

-- Providing a minimum wage stipend to the child until the child reaches age 16 or the minimum legal working age, whichever is higher.
+• Providing a stipend to the child until the child reaches age 16 or the legal working age.

-At times, Kontoor also partners with local organizations and governments to provide helpful resources and support to children and family members involved in child labour issues.
-These resources may include counselling for the child and educational information on the negative effects of child labour to the family members.
+At times, Kontoor will also collaborate with local organizations and governments to offer resources such as counselling and educational information on the negative effects of child labour.

 7. Effectiveness Assessment in Preventing Forced and Child Labour

-Kontoor continuously assesses the effectiveness of its efforts to prevent and reduce the risks of forced and child labour in its supply chain.
-In 2023, we carried out initial onboarding audits for potential new suppliers.
-As a result of these onboarding audits, two potential suppliers were found to lack a policy and procedure for verifying the age limit in hiring and three other audits found evidence of recruitment fees being imposed on migrant workers by potential suppliers.
-As a result, all five potential suppliers were disqualified from becoming suppliers for Kontoor and thus did not enter Kontoor’s supply chain.
+Kontoor regularly assesses the effectiveness of our efforts to prevent and reduce the risks of forced and child labour in our supply chain.
 Through ongoing monitoring, evaluation, and feedback mechanisms, we measure the impact of our initiatives, and we identify areas for improvement.
-We also publish a yearly sustainability report, which includes information on our forced and child labour prevention measures.
+We also publish a yearly sustainability progress report, which includes information on our forced and child labour prevention measures.

 7.1 Updates to Policies and Standards

-We regularly update our policies and standards to align with recent developments, best practices, and to continue to improve our practices to achieve maximum effectiveness.
+Kontoor regularly updates its policies and standards to align with recent developments, legal requirements, best practices, and to continue to improve our practices to achieve maximum effectiveness.

 7.2 Tracking Mechanism

-Tracking the performance and progress of each facility over time is another key aspect of Kontoor's risk-based approach to supply chain compliance.
-By monitoring the implementation of corrective action plans and evaluating the effectiveness of remediation efforts, we can track improvements in compliance.
+We track the performance and progress of each facility over time, which is another key aspect of Kontoor's risk-based approach to supply chain compliance.
+By monitoring the implementation of corrective actions and evaluating the effectiveness of remediation efforts, Kontoor can track improvements in compliance.
 This tracking mechanism enables Kontoor to assess the impact of interventions, measure continuous improvement, and ensure sustained compliance with our standards by suppliers.

 7.3 Grievance Mechanisms.